 When disaster strikes around the world, workers and volunteers associated with World Central Kitchen rush in to cook fresh meals and serve them to survivors.

-Chef and philanthropist José Andrés founded World Central Kitchen in 2010 after a devastating earthquake struck Haiti, killing 300,000 people, severely damaging infrastructure and displacing hundreds of thousands of survivors.
+Chef and philanthropist José Andrés founded World Central Kitchen in 2010 after a devastating earthquake struck Haiti, killing some 220,000 people, according to the United Nations, severely damaging infrastructure and displacing hundreds of thousands of survivors.

 The kitchen’s first large operation helped feed those survivors.

 Since then, the nonprofit has served more than 250 million meals.
 This year alone, donors around the world have helped the nonprofit raise more than $450 million.
 “We adapt and harness the power of food to create a better tomorrow,” Andrés said on Twitter.
 “Where there’s a fight so hungry people may eat, we will be there.”

 The Washington-based nonprofit organization sets up community kitchens that mobilize resources from local partners — which include food trucks, emergency kitchens and area restaurants.

 World Central Kitchen centers a lot of its work on feeding people who have survived natural disasters.
 The nonprofit uses climate data to help predict the locations most likely to experience natural disasters and remains in touch with partners around the world.
 But World Central Kitchen helps during conflicts as well.
 After Vladimir Putin launched his further unprovoked invasion of Ukraine February 24, World Central Kitchen snapped into action to form Chefs For Ukraine, which operates from seven countries in addition to Ukraine — Poland, Moldova, Slovakia, Romania, Hungary, Germany and Spain.